-Strategy 18.
-Increase the accessibility of parks and trails for all users
+Strategy 21.
+Increase the accessibility of parks and trails for all users & Strategy 22.
+Ensure information on accessibility is readily available

-- 8. Identify and remove barriers to wheeled travelers (strollers, wheelchairs, ST/OA scooters) where appropriate, making sure to consider the mobility requirements of an aging population - OA 9.
-Ensure that the design of new playground equipment and layout of park space is accessible to wheelchairs and others who are mobility impaired
+.
+Ongoing 7.
+Where feasible, identify and remove barriers to wheeled travelers (strollers, wheelchairs, scooters) in parks Ongoing 8.
+Provide detailed information on accessibility and equipment in parks

-Strategy 19.
-Promote and recognize the importance of volunteers

-- ST/OA 1.
-Review View Royal's Volunteer Strategy for potential new community involvement - MT/OA 2.
-Develop a series of Council-sponsored community awards to celebrate and recognize community volunteers

-Strategy 20.
-Encourage community stewardship

-- ST/MT3.
-Support community groups in park improvement initiatives by defining a Parks and Trails Amenity List with costing and prioritiesMT4.
-Reach out to established community stewardship groups in View Royal and neighbouring municipalities to discuss shared goals and interests, and possible project partnershipsST5.
-Connect with regional groups, such as the Coastal Invasive Plant Committee and the Nature Conservancy, to integrate local with regional efforts - Strategy 21.
-Actively promote activities and events in park spaces ST/OA 6.
-Actively work with local community groups and individuals to program a range of events and activities in appropriate parks over the summer months MT/LT 7.
-Acquire a portable stage/performance equipment to contribute to the success of events and gatherings MT/LT 8.
-Develop infrastructure in appropriate parks to encourage gatherings and events - MT/LT 8.
-Develop infrastructure in appropriate parks to encourage gatherings and events - ST/MT/OA 9.
-Increase necessary maintenance and signage to support activities and events
+Goal Seven: Encourage Community Involvement Strategy 23.
+I romote and recognize the importance of volunteers Short term/ Ongoing Review View Royal's Volunteer Strategy for potential new community involvement Mid term/ Ongoing Consider the development of Council-sponsored community awards to celebrate and recognize community volunteers Encourage community stewardship seek out partnerships for developing amenities in parks Short term/ Mid term 3.
+Develop a policy and program to identify desired park amenities and to facilitate donations by families and groups for this purpose (eg. memorial benches, picnic tables, specimen trees, and other park infrastructure) Mid term 4.
+Reach out to established community stewardship groups in View Royal and neighbouring municipalities to discuss shared goals and interests, and possible project partnerships Short term Connect with regional groups, such as the Coastal Invasive Plant Committee and the Nature Conservancy, to integrate local with regional efforts Strategy 26.
+A actively promote activities and events in park spaces Short term/ Ongoing 6.
+Encourage Westshore Parks and Recreation to program a range of events and activities in appropriate parks over the summer months Short term/ Ongoing 7.
+Develop park use polices and update Public Places Bylaw to address events and activities in View Royal Parks Mid term/ Long term 8.
+Develop infrastructure in appropriate parks to encourage gatherings and events Short, mid, and ongoing 9.
+Increase necessary maintenance and signage to support activities and events Ongoing 10.
+Consider changing demographics, a range of potential park users, and emerging lifestyle activities when selecting playground equipment.
+Consider installation of bouldering or climbing apparatus, fitness equipment, and creative or nature play equipment in some parks

-Goal Eight: Focus on Enhancing the Current Park and Trail System
+Goal Eight: Enhance the Current Park System

-Strategy 22.
+Strategy 27.
 Increase resident participation in the identification of park and trail priorities